fisherback/-Coming-Soon-Portfolio-Page/README.md

-# FocusNotebook – Coming Soon
+# MindCanvas – Coming Soon

 This project is under development.